smangham/fair-research-software/episodes/02-fair-research-software.md

 Let's now have a look into tools and practices that are commonly used in research that can help us develop software in a more FAIR way.

+## Tools for assessing FAIRness of software

+Here are some tools that can check your software and provide an assessment of its FAIRness:

+- [FAIRsoft evaluator][fair-rs-evaluator]
+- [FAIR software test][fair-rs-test]
+- [`How FAIR is your software` - command line tool to evaluate a software repository's compliance with the FAIR principles][howfairis]

 ## Further reading